 In the example above, instead of finding drugs and a scale, Office Joe finds a map to locations throughout the city where Chris is storing his drugs for sale.
 Officer Joe collects the drugs and enters both them and the map as evidence.
 The map is thrown out because of the exclusionary rule, and, because Officer Joe would not have discovered the drugs without the map, the fruit of the poisonous tree doctrine prevents the use of the drugs as evidence.

 It is important to note, however, that just because the prosecution can't use certain evidence at trial, it doesn't mean that a judge will dismiss a case or that a jury will acquit the defendant.
 Prosecutors may have enough other evidence to convict the defendant even without the results of the illegal search.

 Plus, while prosecutors can't use improperly obtained evidence to secure a conviction, that evidence may enter into other areas of the trial.
 For instance:

 Evidence issues arise in nearly every kind of case, but the rules of evidence are complicated and sometimes depend on local laws.
 Understanding your rights and the rules of procedure are critical to successfully navigating the court system.
-Get an absolutely free consultation with a qualified attorney to discuss the details of your case and begin developing a defense strategy.
+If you have questions about pending or possible criminal charges against you or a loved one, consider speaking with a qualified criminal attorney to begin developing a defense strategy.